 - Credit card

 All these four risks are not singular.
-Often the customer, especially in contact with a new shop, is confronted with all four at the same time - even if not with the same intensity.
+Often, especially in contact with a new shop, the customer is confronted with all four at the same time - even if not with the same intensity.